Rick Pitino wins 1st Big East Coach of the Year award and RJ Luis Jr. is Player of the Year

 McNeeley, a touted recruit from Texas, averaged 14.7 points and a team-best 6.2 rebounds for the third-place Huskies (22-9, 14-6).
 He scored a season-high 38 points in a Feb.
 11 victory at Creighton, a Big East record for a UConn rookie.

-McNeeley was selected the conference’s freshman of the week seven times and became the second consecutive Connecticut player to win the award, following Stephon Castle last year.
+McNeeley was selected the conference’s freshman of the week seven times and became the second consecutive UConn player to win the award, following Stephon Castle last year.

-All three awards will be presented Wednesday afternoon at a ceremony inside Madison Square Garden a couple of hours before the Big East Tournament tips off.
+At the end of his brief acceptance speech, McNeeley all but guaranteed the Huskies will reach the championship game at MSG.

+“Lastly I’d like to say, I’ll see you all on Saturday,” he pronounced.

 Get poll alerts and updates on the AP Top 25 all season.
 Sign up here.
 AP college basketball: https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/college-basketball